 Although localized cellulitis, myositis, and spreading myonecrosis may be clinically distinct, differentiation often requires surgical exploration.
 In myonecrosis, muscle tissue is visibly necrotic; the affected muscle is a lusterless pink, then deep red, and finally gray-green or mottled purple and does not contract with stimulation.
 X-rays may show local gas production, and CT and MRI delineate the extent of gas and necrosis.

 Wound exudate should be cultured for anaerobic and aerobic organisms.
-Because of their short generation time, anaerobic cultures of Clostridia may be positive in as little as 6 h.
-However, other anaerobic and aerobic bacteria, including members of the Enterobacteriaceae family and B acteroides, Streptococcus, and Staphylococcus spp, alone or mixed, can cause severe clostridia-like cellulitis, extensive fasciitis, or myonecrosis (see Necrotizing Subcutaneous Infection).
+Because clostridia double in number every 7 minutes, anaerobic cultures of Clostridia may be positive in as little as 6 hours.
+However, other anaerobic and aerobic bacteria, including members of the Enterobacterales family and Bacteroides, Streptococcus, and Staphylococcus species, alone or mixed, can cause severe clostridia-like cellulitis, extensive fasciitis, or myonecrosis (see Necrotizing Soft-Tissue Infection Necrotizing Soft-Tissue Infection Necrotizing soft-tissue infection is typically caused by a mixture of aerobic and anaerobic organisms that cause necrosis of subcutaneous tissue, usually including the fascia.
+This infection... read more ).
 Also, many wounds, particularly if open, are contaminated with both pathogenic and nonpathogenic clostridia that are not responsible for the infection.

 The presence of clostridia is significant when

-Hyperbaric O 2 therapy may be helpful in extensive myonecrosis, particularly in the extremities, as a supplement to antibiotics and surgery.
-Hyperbaric O 2 therapy may salvage tissue and lessen mortality and morbidity if it is started early, but it should not delay surgical debridement.
+Hyperbaric oxygen therapy may be helpful in extensive myonecrosis, particularly in the extremities, as a supplement to antibiotics and surgery.
+Hyperbaric oxygen therapy may salvage tissue and lessen mortality and morbidity if it is started early, but it should not delay surgical debridement.

 Rapidly progressing infection develops hours or days after an injury, particularly when crushing or penetrating trauma devitalizes tissue, creating an anaerobic environment.